 - Lack of maintenance: Brakes that are not checked, maintained, and replaced on schedule can lead to dangerous truck accidents.
 Tires that are not properly maintained can cause a truck to lose control, creating an unsafe driving environment for all motorists, pedestrians, and property nearby.

-Road and weather conditions can also contribute to trucking accidents.
+Unique pressures for delivery trucks like FedEx and road or weather conditions can also contribute to trucking accidents.
 Regardless of the circumstances, due to the large size and weight of trucks and semi-tractor trailers, accidents often result in serious property damage, significant injury, and even fatalities.
 A trucking accident can have lasting medical and financial consequences.
 If you have been injured, you need a personal injury attorney who can stand up for you in court and ensure you receive the compensation you need.

 Understanding Trucking Laws